traefik-workshops/k3s-and-traefik-proxy/04-Secure-the-Dashboard-With-TLS/README.md

   secretName: dashboard-crt
 ```

+> **NOTE:** Change `10.68.0.70` to your own node's IP.

 When we apply this, the Certificate will go through the cert-manager process, and the output will be stored in the Secret `dashboard-crt`.

 Using cert-manager abstracts the issuing backend from the requested resource.
-By changing the issuer, the same Certificate could generate a certificate from Vault, ACME (including Let's Encrypt), Venafi, AWS, FreeIPA, [and others](https://cert-manager.io/docs/configuration/external/).
+By changing the issuer, the same Certificate could generate a certificate from HashiCorp Vault, ACME (including Let's Encrypt), Venafi, AWS, FreeIPA, [and others](https://cert-manager.io/docs/configuration/external/).

 ```bash
 ➤ kubectl apply -f certificate.yaml